kristopolous/DRR/indycast.net/md/about.md

 The server architecture is carefully designed to be cheap to operate with low barriers to entry.
 [You are encouraged](https://github.com/kristopolous/DRR/wiki/Join-the-Federation) to run and manage your own servers for your favorite radio station.
 Special care has been taken to make the software:

-> *Natural* products feel like they've always been there - when you have try hard to remember life before.
+> *Natural* products feel like they've always existed - it's hard to remember life before them.

  * **Simple**: Easy and quick to setup - I've timed multiple people who have been asked to get it up and running.
  * **Small**: A small-footprint, unobtrusive system that can piggy-back on servers doing other things.